Bynon: Career

 A seasoned performer, Bynon toured around North America, with multiple dates in Europe and Asia.
 Highlights include Paradiso Festival at the Gorge in Seattle, a four-year residency in the Las Vegas circuit featuring Legendary Pool Party REHAB and SLS, and most recently in 2018 at îleSoniq Festival, in his adopted hometown of Montreal.

 With his freshman releases alongside Dannic, Project 46 & Feenixpawl, his name popped up monthly on Beatport top 10 charts, (Golden Hearts, Eyes, Home) on Revealed, Ultra Records and Atlantic throughout 2014.

-At the end of 2015 Bynon's massive rework Ganja Man featuring Sean Paul went viral on YouTube, accumulating over 23 million views.
+At the end of 2015, Bynon's rework of "Ganja Man" featuring Sean Paul went viral on YouTube, accumulating over 23 million views.

 In early 2016, Bynon decided to focus primarily on songwriting and production, working with Sean Paul, Kaskade, Ilsey, Taryn Manning, Mako, Jane XØ and many more.
 He has been involved with major projects at Columbia, Atlantic, Sony and Warner Music.
 Corey Hart commissioned him to co-write and produce Jonathan Roy's sophomore album Mr. Optimist Blues, which included the Certified Gold Record Smash "Daniella Denmark".

 He has co-written numerous #1 iTunes albums and singles, and issued several solo releases and remixes in 2018.

 Personal life

 Bynon resides in both Montreal and Los Angeles.

+He credits his sister as his biggest inspiration.